Dixie Dean: International career

-Dean made his début for the England national football team against British rivals Wales at the Racecourse Ground in Wrexham in February 1927, less than a month after his 20th birthday.
-His final game for England came in a 1–0 victory over Ireland in October 1932 at Blackpool F.C.'s Bloomfield Road, when Dean was 25 years old.
+Dean made his debut for the England national football team against British rivals Wales at the Racecourse Ground in Wrexham in February 1927, less than a month after his 20th birthday.
+His final game for England came in a 1–0 victory over Ireland in October 1932 at Blackpool's Bloomfield Road, when Dean was 25 years old.

 Dean was involved in the 1927 and 1929 editions of the British Home Championship.
 During the 1927 edition, Dean scored four goals in his two games for England and scored twice against Scotland at Hampden Park.
 Despite the loss, the Scots won the competition overall and applauded Dean (who finished the tournament as top scorer).
 In the 1929 edition, he scored in his only outing against Ireland at Goodison Park.

 The only international competitions outside the British Home Championship during Dean's international career were the 1928 and 1936 Olympic Games and the inaugural FIFA World Cup, which took place in 1930; however, neither Great Britain nor England participated.
-Dean represented England 16 times, scoring 18 goals in 9 games (including hat-tricks against Belgium and Luxembourg).
+Dean represented England sixteen times, scoring eighteen goals in nine games (including hat-tricks against Belgium and Luxembourg).

 Later life and death

 Dean became a Freemason in 1931 while playing for Everton and England.
 He was initiated in Randle Holme Lodge, No. 3261, in Birkenhead on 18 February 1931.
 After retiring, he went on to run the Dublin Packet pub in Chester (Everton and the Dublin Packet commemorate this with memorabilia) and work at Littlewoods football pools as a porter at their Walton Hall Avenue offices, where he was remembered by fellow workers as a quiet, unassuming man.

 In January 1972, Dean was admitted to St Catherine's hospital in Birkenhead suffering from the effects of influenza and was released a month later.
-In November 1976, he had his right leg amputated due to a blood clot; his health was declining, and he became increasingly homebound.
-Dean died on 1 March 1980 at age 73 after suffering a heart attack at Everton's home ground Goodison Park whilst watching a match against their closest rivals, Liverpool.
+In November 1976, he had his right leg amputated due to a blood clot; his health was declining, and he became increasingly housebound.
+Dean died on 1 March 1980 at age 73, after suffering a heart attack at Everton's home ground Goodison Park, whilst watching a match against their closest rivals, Liverpool.
 It was the first time that he had visited Goodison Park in several years, due to ill health.
 "He belongs to the company of the supremely great, like Beethoven, Shakespeare and Rembrandt", said Bill Shankly.
 His funeral took place at St James' Church on Laird Street (the street where he was born) in Birkenhead.
 He was survived by his four children: William, Geoffrey, Ralph and Barbara; he outlived his wife Ethel, who died of a heart attack in 1974 after 43 years of marriage.